PLEASE NOTE THAT ONE MUST ALWAYS CONSULT YOUR DOCTOR, PHARMACIST, OR LOCAL MALARIA SPECIALIST BEFORE EMBARKING ON A HOLIDAY TO A MALARIA AREA.

 Websites on Malaria worth reading;

 Malaria is very common in Sub-Saharan Africa.
 The predominant species is Plasmodium falciparum.
-Plasmodium falciparum is the most dangerous of the four species of human malaria (Plasmodium Falciparum, Plasmodium Vivax, Plasmodium Ovale, and Plasmodium Malariae).
+Plasmodium falciparum is the most dangerous of the four species of human malaria (Plasmodium Falciparum, Plasmodium Vivax, Plasmodium Ovale, and Plasmodium Malaria).
 Malaria causes an estimated 2.7 million deaths per year, with most of these deaths occurring in Africa.

 Ninety percent (90%) of the world's malaria cases occur in Africa.
 Chloroquine resistance is widespread in Africa.
 Now, Africa malaria outbreaks are being reported in some locations of Africa that had been previously thought to be at elevations too high for malaria transmission, such as the highlands of Kenya.
 Some scientists hypothesize this is due to climatic change, while others hypothesize that this is due to human migration.
 Also, malaria has re-surged in certain locations of Africa that had previously had effective control programs, such as Madagascar, South Africa, and Zanzibar.